 Often, this occurs when you change insurance companies.
 When you change companies, either you or your insurance agent must update your insurance information.
 You can update your insurance online.

 There is no need to visit a DMV office.
 You may reply online or by mail.

-The first option is to complete your response online using the provided access code printed on your postcard.
+The first option is to complete your response online using the provided access code printed on your letter.
 Once you have accessed your vehicle, you will have the option to select your response.
 If you have maintained continuous insurance, you will be able to enter your policy information.

 The website will let you know if the information you entered confirmed with your insurance company.
 If it does confirm immediately, you will receive a follow up letter letting you know the incident has been resolved.